 Buying a used vehicle can be a great way to get a reliable model for a decent price.
 However, sometimes used models can come with some inconveniences.
 If the previous owner used to smoke in the car, then you’ll likely be searching for “how to get smoke smell out of car.”
-So how do you get the smoke smell out of a car in this guide from Westbrook Honda.
+Learn the best way to get the smoke smell out of a car in this guide from Westbrook Honda.

 How To Get Smoke Smell Out of Car

 Can you get smoke smell out of a car?
 The answer is yes.
-In order to remove the smoke smell from your vehicle, you will need to thoroughly clean your vehicle and wipe down surfaces.
+In order to get rid of smoke smell in your car, you will need to thoroughly clean your vehicle and wipe down surfaces.
 You will want to take care to use appropriate cleaners and techniques for each surface.
-That’s why we break down what each surface needs for the best chance to eliminate this odor.
+That’s why we break down what each surface needs for the best chance to get smell out of your car.

-Remove Smoke Smell In Car: Upholstery and Carpet
+Remove Smoke Smell from Car: Upholstery and Carpet

 Removing smoke scent from upholstery, carpet, and floor mats is different than removing it from the leather and trim.
 To do this, you’ll need a vacuum and some baking soda.

 - Vacuum the upholstery and carpet as thoroughly as you can.
 Be sure to get under the seats and in crevices of the seats too, as old ash could be sitting in those areas causing a lingering smell.

 - Sprinkle baking soda all over the carpet and upholstery and let it sit for a decent amount of time.
 The baking soda is a natural neutralizer and will capture the scent of the smoke from the car.

 - Vacuum the baking soda.
 After the baking soda has sat, vacuum it up.
 If you’d like, you can sprinkle small amounts of baking soda on the carpet, floor mats, and upholstery to continue working toward removing the scent.
 You can also leave an open box of baking soda in your vehicle to help remove the smell.

-Remove Smoke Smell In Car: Leather and Trim
+Remove Smoke Smell from Car: Leather and Trim